This page provides guidance on ways of reporting and locating evidence of "impact" based on "units of analysis."

 Alternative Metric Tools:

 One commonly used impact metric for journals is the Journal Citation Reports Journal Impact Factor score.
 The Impact Factor is calculated by dividing the number of citations in the JCR year by the total number of articles published in the two previous years.
 An Journal Impact Factor Score of 1.0 means that, on average, articles published one or two years ago have been cited one time.
-The idea of a Journal Impact Factor score was introduced by Eugene Garfield in 1955 as a method for comparing journals regardless of size or citation frequency and as a library acquisition decision-making tool.
+The idea of a Journal Impact Factor score was introduced by Eugene Garfield in the early 1960s as a method for comparing journals regardless of size or citation frequency and as a library acquisition decision-making tool.
 Over time the Impact Factor score evolved into a proxy for author impact.
 Dr. Garfield himself stated:

 “It is one thing to use impact factors to compare journals and quite another to use them to compare authors.”